Click here to go to our main page on microwave history

 There is confusion and controversy about the microwave frequency band definitions used in North America.
 Legend has it that the designators were originally contrived during World War II to confuse the enemy.
 Engineers in Fort Monmouth New Jersey came up with the letter codes, which were classified as Secret at the time.
 Naturally, a logical progression of A, B, C wouldn't do for that purpose, so they chose L, C, X and K, and a whole bunch of lower-case letter sub-band designators that have been all but forgotten, with the exception of the Ku and Ka bands.
 After the war, Uncle Sam didn't declassify the system for everyone's use, different companies such as Sperry, Motorola, Narda, Hewlett Packard and Raytheon made educated guesses on the secret frequency bands, with inconsistent results and little attempt to organize an industry-wide standard.

 In 1959 the world came to an agreement on the designator letters, at the International Telecommunications Union meeting in Geneva.
 The 1959 approved designators (Article 2, Section 11 of the Radio Regulations) are available in the ITT Reference Data for Radio Engineers.
-At this point this data is obsolete, perhaps because they never considered that anyone would be interested in frequencies above 40 GHz.
+Now this data is obsolete, perhaps because they never considered that anyone would be interested in frequencies above 40 GHz.
 Kind of like when the phone company standardized on seven digit phone numbers, thinking that one area code for each U. S. state would provide enough phone numbers to last forever.
 Thanks to this short sightedness, the misery of changing area codes has become routine.
 But I digress...

 In 1984, the IEEE microwave nerds agreed on the standard letter-band designations shown in the table below, the first two columns of which you should commit to memory if you want to be taken seriously.
+The first IEEE standard was published in 1976, then updated in 1984 and now exists as IEEE Standard 521-2002.
+The next update is estimated for 2019.

 |Band Designator||Frequency (GHz)||Wavelength in Free Space (centimeters)|